-Like any other organic chemical, kratom may not be suitable for everyone or in every condition.
-When you take in a substance for the first time your body gives you a trigger warning before matters get worse.
-You just don’t have to ignore that.
+Like any other organic chemical, kratom may not be suitable for everyone or in every situation.
+When you take in a substance for the first time, your body gives you a trigger warning before matters get worse.
+You shouldn't ignore that.
 Many consumers swear to the benefits of kratom but always advise to start with less and continue only if your body adapts to it.
-Side effects with kratom can be mild from dry mouth or runny nose to as severe as liver, or brain damage.
+Side effects with kratom can be mild, from dry mouth or runny nose to as severe as liver or brain damage.

 However, there are fewer chances of experiencing these effects when you stick to the recommended dosage and avoid co-administration of other drugs.

 In this post, we will address the kratom side effects that are most commonly associated with the intake of these evergreen tree leaves.

 At the very beginning, it's important to clarify whether kratom supplements can be considered harmful and toxic, and in what circumstances this evaluation would be correct.

 Although many people report the beneficial effects of this herb, we definitely have enough data to support the claims that ingesting kratom comes with side effects - some more severe than others.
 Like with most substances intended for human consumption, some people will be more prone to experience those effects, while others may never struggle with kratom supplementation.

 The fact remains that Drug Enforcement Administration (DEA) considers kratom "a Drug and Chemical of Concern."
 This means that taking kratom can be associated with some considerable risks, and all kratom users should be aware of that.

 It's especially vital to choose the right source of your kratom.
 The more reputable producer, the lesser chance your kratom supplement is contaminated and contains some harmful impurities, like heavy metals, etc.

 It's also imperative to stick to the proper dosing of this plant-based supplement.
 Unfortunately, kratom addiction and its adverse effects are a real problem, and kratom overdose can be deadly.